shenllyz/virtual-digital-human-project/README.md

 # Workflow
 1. Real-time capture of facial landmarks  based on MediaPipe
-2. Real-time Head Pose Estimation based on the facial landmarks 3.Facial expression recognition based on the facial landmarks 4.Real-time data transmission to virtual human model based on TCP
+2. Real-time Head Pose Estimation based on the facial landmarks
+3. Facial expression recognition based on the facial landmarks
+4. Real-time data transmission to virtual human model based on TCP
 5. Drive the virtual human model based on the transmission data

 # References/ Credits